fcla/xmlresolution/README.md

 Documentation
 -------------
-See the root of the running webservice for instructions on use; there is a Rake task that will install the rdocs under public/rdoc, as well (the capistrano deployment will take care of that for you).
+See the root of the running webservice for instructions on use; there is a Rake task that will install the rdocs under public/rdoc.